-Modify Lot Information (1) is used to track reagent usage on instrument and a pop-up calendar (2) to locate by date.
+Modify Lot Information (1) is used to track reagent batch information on instrument.
+It records reagent, mapped position, lot number, and when reagent was added to instrument to each run log generated after a synthesis is completed.
+By clicking date section a pop-up calendar (2).
 When entering a new lot number, date will automatically be updated.
-Information is recorded in log files for future reference.
-Information only needs to change for reagents that have been modified since last run.